Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Results

 \tab Figure \ref{fig:signal_mixing} shows how the Shuffling model is able to mitigate Signal Mixing artifacts.
 Standard Wave MPRAGE with parameters used as per prior work \cite{polak2019highly} at 17 cycles, $G_{\max} = 8$ mT/m shows good reconstruction with no artifacts.
 However, Standard Wave MPRAGE at 5 cycles, $G_{\max} = 27$ mT/m suffers from significant ringing artifacts arising from the signal recovery mixing across the echo-train during partition-encoding.
-In contrast, Wave-Shuffling at the same wave parameters (5 cycles, $G_{\max}=27$ mT/m) at the comparable TI of 1100 milliseconds shows no ringing artifacts even at high acceleration $(R_8)$.
+In contrast, Wave-Shuffling at the same wave parameters (5 cycles, $G_{\max}=27$ mT/m) at the comparable TI of 1100 milliseconds shows no ringing artifacts even at high acceleration $(T_{acq} = 81s)$.
+This confirms that modelling the temporal evolution over the echo-train avoids the Signal Mixing.

 \tab Figure \ref{fig:psf_calibration} demonstrates how ShflPSF is able to correct for gradient hardware errors and mitigate ringing artifacts related to incorrect wave calibration.
-This particular figure depicts ShflPSF applied to the MPRAGE Wave-Shuffling at $R_8$ with 5 cycles and a $G_{\max}$ of 27 mT/m.
+This particular figure depicts ShflPSF applied to the MPRAGE Wave-Shuffling at $T_{acq} = 81s$ with 5 cycles and a $G_{\max}$ of 27 mT/m.
 ShflPSF is able to correct for gradient hardware errors and mitigate ringing artifacts related to incorrect wave sinusoids by performing a post-processing deconvolution with $W_e^*$ as described in the \nameref{sec:autopsf} subsection.

-\tab Figure \ref{fig:tfl_showcase} represents a showcase of the Wave-Shuffling method when applied to the MPRAGE sequence for 1-mm isotropic resolution at $R_8$ with an acquisition time of 1 minute and 21 seconds.
+\tab Figure \ref{fig:tfl_showcase} represents a showcase of the Wave-Shuffling method when applied to the MPRAGE sequence for 1-mm isotropic resolution at $T_{acq} = 81s$.
 Four out of the 256 reconstructed images are depicted.
 A highly accelerated MPRAGE Wave-Shuffling acquisition and reconstruction is seen to stably recover a time series of images with multiple contrasts at high quality up to noise considerations.
+Note that the CSF is hypo-dense compared to relative tissue, particularly at short TE.
+Due to having a high $T_1$ value, the CSF is unable to fully recover within the prescribed TR and consequently, once the signal reaches steady-state, the CSF signal is suppressed relative to the surrounding tissue.